Olympia Oyster Restoration

 In 2017 Clallam MRC purchased additional seeded cultch from Puget Sound Restoration Fund to be used to establish a new restoration site, depending on the outcomes of the search for a new restoration site, or replenish the population at Blyn.

-Several sites were investigated including Pitship Point adjacent to the John Wayne Marina, Washington Harbor, Dungeness Farms, Cline Spit and the USFWS property at Dawley Road.
+Several sites were investigated including Pitship Point adjacent to the John Wayne Marina, Washington Harbor, Dungeness Farms and Cline Spit.
 Unfortunately none of these sites was identified as a current suitable restoration site.

-In May 2018 Jamestown S'Klallam Tribe suggested expanding the restoration effort using the 1/2-3/4 acre tideland at the head of Sequim Bay leased from DNR.
-The plan is to spread the seeded clutch purchased in 2017 at the new site in the summer of 2018.
+In May 2018 Jamestown S'Klallam Tribe suggested expanding the restoration effort using the 1/2-3/4 acre tideland at the head of Sequim Bay leased from Washington Department of Natural Resources.
+In summer of 2018 more than 100 bags of Olympia oyster seed were spread at the new restoration site.